How to implement principle 3 of the Data Ethics Framework for the public sector.

 Repurposed personal data from third party sources

 If obtaining personal data from sources, other than directly from an individual, you must be able to make this fair and transparent.
-This means being able to provide data subjects with the information listed in Section 93 of the DPA 2018 within a reasonable period, and no later than one month, after obtaining their personal data.
+This means being able to provide data subjects with the information listed in Articles 13 and 14 of the GDPR within a reasonable period, and no later than one month, after obtaining their personal data.

 You should always consider the effects that using this data will have on them and what their reasonable expectations are likely to be.
-You also need to determine if you are obtaining any special category personal data which the DPA 2018 (Sections 10 and 11 DPA 2018, Article 9 GDPR) gives more protection.
-In order to lawfully process special category data, you must identify both a lawful basis (Section 35 DPA 2018) and a separate condition for processing special category data under Sections 10 and 11 of DPA 2018.
+You also need to determine if you are obtaining any special category personal data or data relating to criminal convictions and offences which the GDPR and DPA 2018 gives more protection.
+In order to lawfully process special category data, you must identify both a lawful basis under Article 6 of the GDPR and a separate condition for processing special category data under Article 9, as supplemented by Section 10 and Schedule 1 of the Data Protection Act 2018.

 Social media data